DHTMLX/scheduler-docs/data/howtostart_php_laravel.md

 }
 ~~~

 Modified occurrences of the series are stored as individual instances as well.
-They are linked to the recurring seriesand a timestamp of the default occurrences that has been modified,
+They are linked to the recurring series and a timestamp of the default occurrences that has been modified,
-so scheduler doesn’t render an occurrence created by the recurring rule.
+so scheduler doesn't render an occurrence created by the recurring rule.
 When user deletes the recurring instance, instead of deleting the modified instance, we must
 mark this item as removed by setting *rec_type* to "none":

 ~~~js